Geraldine Ann Freeman

-Geraldine Freeman is a partner in the San Francisco office and co-chair of the Finance and Bankruptcy Practice Group where she specializes in bankruptcy, workouts, enforcement of creditors' rights and remedies, finance and real estate.
+Geraldine Freeman is retired from the firm and is now Of Counsel.
+She was a former Practice Leader of the Finance and Bankruptcy Practice Group where she specialized in bankruptcy, workouts, enforcement of creditors' rights and remedies, finance and real estate.
+She formerly served on the firm’s Executive Committee.

 Areas of Practice

-Ms. Freeman represents a wide range of clients in connection with the acquisition, disposition and resolution of troubled assets, both inside and outside of court proceedings.
+Geraldine represented a wide range of clients in connection with the acquisition, disposition and resolution of troubled assets, both inside and outside of court proceedings.
+She also represented real estate investors and equity sponsors in preferred equity transactions involving ownership and development of real estate assets.

 Articles